akisaarinen/smartdiet/README.md

 investigate the feasibility of mobile offloading as well as look for ways to provide insights for the application developer about the offloadability of existing programs.
-A technical report on SmartDiet is available in (arXiv)[http://arxiv.org/abs/1111.3806], and a paper based on the measurements done using SmartDiet was published in the (MobiArch 2012 workshop)[http://www2.research.att.com/~rjana/mobiarch.html].
+A technical report on SmartDiet is available in [arXiv](http://arxiv.org/abs/1111.3806), and a paper based on the measurements done using SmartDiet was published in the [MobiArch 2012 workshop](http://www2.research.att.com/~rjana/mobiarch.html).
 The latter paper is not yet available for download.

 Authors and license